 Anthea Wong is a UK and Hong Kong freelance contemporary curator and graduated with a Master’s degree in Contemporary Curation in 2017 from Winchester School of Art, UK.
-She has curated various exhibitions across the UK and has previously worked at Tate Modern, Royal Academy of Arts and National Portrait Gallery in London, UK.
-She is currently based in Hong Kong, working as an Art Studio Assistant at Studio Gedvile and an Editor at MoCDA (Museum of Contemporary Digital Art).
+She has curated various exhibitions across the UK and has previously worked at Tate Modern, the Royal Academy of Arts, and 10 Chancery Lane Gallery, Hong Kong.

 Anthea's practice is largely focused on the subject of nostalgia and meaning.
-She uses various forms of media to create tangible texture, layers and context to display her connection to the past.
-She incorporates the use of mixed media, lines, forms, and bright colours to convey the experience and emotional impact of each memory.
-She uses her practice to almost investigate and document her life through expression.
+She uses various forms of media to create tangible texture, layers, and context to display her connection to the past.
+She incorporates mixed media, lines, forms, and bright colours to convey each memory's experience and emotional impact.
+She uses her practice to investigate and document her life through expression.
 Anthea uses lines to depict reality whilst using other mediums to portray illusions and morphed perceptions of imagination and reality.

 Anthea's work depicts naiveness and awakening the reality of changes in everyday life.
 With changes comes fear and confusion.
 Her ideas usually come to fruition through the inspiration of her connections of daily life, normality, and comfort.